Tokittoo/PigOS/README.md

 ---

 All our official themes are stored in a separate repository, allowing users to install them using themepatcher.
-For more information, visit [HyDE-Project/hyde-themes](https://github.com/HyDE-Project/hyde-themes).
+For more information, visit [HyDE-Project/hyde-themes](https://github.com/HyDE-Project/hyde-themes) (external repository - maintained by HyDE Project).

 <div align="center">
   <table><tr><td>